-- 1. The display shows the scrolling text "battery capacity": LARLERY [ARRELEY - 2.
+- 1. The display shows the scrolling text "battery capacity": كالمادة على المادة المادة - 2.
 Press any button to enter the setup wizard.
 The scrolling text will stop, and the factory default battery capacity value (200 Ah) will be shown with the first digit blinking. - 3.
 Use the + and buttons to set the first digit of the battery capacity value.
 Preferably use the 20-hour (C20) battery capacity rating.
-For more information on battery capacity, see the Battery capacity and Peukert exponent [34] chapter. - 4.
+For more information on battery capacity, see the Battery capacity and Peukert exponent [44] chapter. - 4.
 Press SELECT to set the next digit in the same manner.
 Repeat this step until the required battery capacity is displayed. - Press SELECT to store the value.
 A short beep confirms this.
 Should a correction need to be made, press SELECT again and repeat the previous steps. - 6.
+Press SETUP, + or to proceed to the auxiliary input setting. - 7.
+The display will show the scrolling text ALALI ALALIA (auxiliary input). - 8.
+Press SELECT to stop scrolling, and the LCD will show: 5th t (start). - 9.
+Use the + or buttons to select the required function of the auxiliary input: Strick (start) for monitoring the starter battery voltage.
+In d (mid) for monitoring the midpoint voltage of a battery bank.
+LET (temp) for using the optional temperature sensor - Press SELECT to store the value.
+A short beep confirms this.
+Should a correction need to be made, press SELECT again and repeat the previous step. - 11.
 Press the SETUP, + or button to end the setup wizard and switch to the normal operating mode.

 Immediately after the completion of the setup wizard, the battery monitor will automatically detect the nominal voltage of the battery system.
-For details and limitations of automatic voltage detection, see the next chapter ????.
+For details and limitations of automatic voltage detection, see the next chapter Automatic voltage detection [12].

 The battery monitor is now ready for use.
 It is now set up for an average system with GEL, AGM or flooded lead-acid batteries.
 Further battery monitor configurations are required if your system contains a battery with different chemistry, like lithium, or if other specific system settings are needed.
-See the All features and settings [23] chapter.
+See the All features and settings [28] chapter.